Ratstail91/Toy/roadmap.md

 This is a simple game concept, which I can implement within a reasonable amount of time, before extracting parts to create the engine proper.
 It feels almost like a mobile game, so I'm hoping this engine will be runnable on android (though at the time of writing, I've yet to investigate how).

-## Bugfixes

-This is probably the easiest goal to accomplish, but also the least urgent.
-The [issue tracker](https://github.com/Ratstail91/Toy/issues) provides a list of known bugs and issues that need to be addressed, but for the time being, my attention is focused elsewhere.

 ## New Features I'd Like One Day

 Some things I'd like to add in the future include: